THE HOMEOWNER PAINTING LIKE A PRO

 - Hold the tape roll flush against the wall and tight to the ceiling.
 Push the tape straight up onto the ceiling flush with the wall.
 Press tape tight with your fingers as you go.

 I know of very few professional painters that can paint a straight line by hand.
-It requires extraordinarily steady and precise hand movement to do it so that the paint line is perfectly straight.
+It requires an extraordinarily steady and precise hand movement to do it so that the paint line looks perfectly straight.
 If not done properly, it is readily noticeable.

 - Do not let paint dry on the tape.
 If you do, you risk peeling chunks of paint along with it when it is removed.
 As you finish your first run, continue your second run.
 When touching up later, bring paint brush close to your straight line but not to it unless there is a bad spot.

 - Let paint set for a few minutes and then start pulling tape down and out away from wall.
-Loop tape in your hands to keep wet paint from contacting wall, ladder, or flooring.
-Throw into nearby trashcan.
+Loop tape in your hands to keep wet paint from contacting the wall, ladder, or flooring.
+Throw the used tape into a nearby trashcan as you move along.

-- Blue tape or Frog tape works equally well for caulking door trim or baseboard to a wall.
+- Blue Tape works equally well for caulking door trim or baseboard to a wall.
 Again, pull it loose as soon as you finish one section before it dries.

 Cleaning Tips That Work For Me